fengxiaohua102/openPAM/README.md

  1. Ubuntu (we tested only on 20.04) or Windows 10
  2. 64 GB RAM
- 3. 12 GB or higher VRAM
+ 3. Modern GPU with 12 GB or higher VRAM (48 GB and above is recommended)

 ## Installation guide